Heart failure by the numbers

 - Preserves all future treatment options

-AccuCinch PVR treats FMR by repairing the LV and slowing the progression of LV dilation
+AccuCinch treats heart failure and FMR by repairing the LV and slowing the progression of LV dilation

 AccuCinch is the only device implanted in the base of the left ventricle.